Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/README.md

 The longer Case-Tubes are screwed to the case using M3x10mm countersunk screws, and the smaller PCB tubes are screwed to the case using longer M3x20mm countersunk screws.

-After the case and the buttons are printed, and the tubes are screwed, the PCD can be screwed to the front case, and connected to the main board.
-The Main Board is then screwed to the front case, and the back case is screwed to the front case in the last step.
+After the case and the buttons are printed, and the tubes are screwed, the PCD can be screwed to the front case, and connected to the main board using generic M3x10 screws.
+Because this case is a bit bigger then the original, a Displayadapter was developed, that fits the new case to the display on the mainboard.
+The holes in the case for the four status LEDs have been designed for standard 3mm LEDs.
+However, there is no need to replace the status LEDs on the Mainboard, because the holes are at the position of the original LEDs.
+If you really want to, you can replace the LEDs, but it is much simpler to use the LEDadapter that fits the Built in LEDs to the front case.
+The Main Board is then screwed to the front case.
+Please note that the Displayadapter and the LEDadapters hold without screwing and glueing.
+It is sufficient to screw the mainboard to the new frontcase.
+After that, the backcase can be screwed to the front case in the last step.

 ![image](https://github.com/Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/blob/master/3D-Printing/Pictures/Rebuilding.jpg?raw=true)
 ***rebuilding case***